-In most self winding watches, the tempered crystal covers the face.
+In most self-winding watches, the tempered crystal covers the face.
 Some watches are also laser-sealed to prevent cracks and scratches.
-Part of the crystals function is to protect the dial and movement from daily wear and tear due to the constant exposure of ones wrist, but the crystal can still get damaged.
-How to take the crystal apart can vary depending on the manufacturer, so please make sure to follow each manufacture’s instructions carefully!
+Part of the crystals function is to protect the dial and movement from daily wear and tear due to the constant exposure of one’s wrist, but the crystal can still get damaged.
+How to take the crystal apart can vary depending on the manufacturer, so please make sure to follow each manufacturer’s instructions carefully!

 Removing the Crystal